DSgenes/Microsoft-Excel-Project-1/README.md

       ⇒ Add "Japan" to C22 and autofill rows 23-24.
       ⇒ Add "Germany" to C25 and autofill rows 26-27.

-# 6 : Country Names as headings :
+# 6 : Column Names as headings :
         Select row 22 ➜ right-click ➜ Insert Rows ➜ Type "Japan" in A22
         Repeat for row 26 ➜ Type "Germany" in A26